 Yet, so many of these dreamers feel held back by student loan debt.
 Fortunately, there are ways those dealing with student loan payments can buy a home.

-Eliminating Student Debt From Your Debt-to-Income Ratio
+Eliminating Student Debt from Your Debt-to-Income Ratio

-When you apply for a home loan, lenders will look at something called your debt-to-income ratio, among many other things, to determine whether you will be able to afford your monthly loan payments.
-Your DTI is the total amount of debt you owe compared to the amount of money you make, and student loan debt can really raise that percentage.
+When you apply for a home loan, lenders will look at something called your debt-to-income (DTI) ratio, among many other things, to determine whether you will be able to afford your monthly loan payments.
+Your DTI is the total amount of debt you owe compared to the amount of money you make, and student loan debt can raise that percentage.

 - Apply for a deferment.
 A deferment will cause a borrower's monthly payments to decrease for a set amount of time, and in some cases they may temporarily stop altogether.

-Other Ways to Reduce Your DTI
+Ways to Reduce Your DTI

-If an FHA loan is not for you and your student loan debt is destined to be part of your DTI, there may still be some other measures you can take to reduce your overall percentage:
+If an FHA loan is not for you and your student loan debt is destined to be a part of your DTI, there may still be some other measures you can take to reduce your overall percentage: